 HawCC students wanting to change their home institution to another Community College must submit a University of Hawai'i Change of Home Institution form.
+The deadline is listed on the Academic Calendar.

 Credits

 Courses are assigned semester credit values determined by the number of hours of study per week required of the student in and outside of the classroom or laboratory.
 Although semester credit hours normally are fixed, some variable credit courses are offered.
 The amount of credit given for a variable credit course must be approved by the instructor.